haberdashPI/terminal-polyglot/README.md

 * Change directory to file location in a shell (command `Terminal Polyglot: Change Shell Directory`)
 * Send / select code inside a code fence
 * Move to / select the next / previous code fence
+* Send an arbitrary command to the terminal (see details below)

 The `Open Terminal...` command can also determine the terminal to open using an `index` argument.
 For example: